-A computer network refers to the hardware (computers, cables
+A computer network refers to the hardware (computers, cables etc)

-can be comprised of just a single device to send data and
+network can be comprised of just a single device to send data and

 a single remote device to receive the data.
 Because of the geographical

 difference in the scope of computer networks, there has been a process

 to classify these differences.
 Provided below is a list of the most

 BAN - Body Area Network - Comprises communication between

 sensors placed on the human body.

-CAN - Campus Area Network - Refers to a number of
+CAN - Campus Area Network - Refers to a number of LAN's

-such as college's and universities.
+as college's and universities.

-HAN - Home Area Network - As the name would suggest,
+HAN - Home Area Network - As the name would suggest, a HAN

 LAN - Local Area Network - The scope of a LAN is larger

 than that of a HAN and smaller than that of a CAN.
-A LAN is
+A LAN is typically

-MAN - Metropolitan Area Network - Larger than a CAN,
+MAN - Metropolitan Area Network - Larger than a CAN, a MAN

-- and incorporates high capacity (backbone) networking hardware.
+high capacity (backbone) networking hardware.

-PAN - Personal Area Network - Refers to communication
+PAN - Personal Area Network - Refers to communication from

 WAN - Wide Area Network - The largest of the geographical

 computer networks listed on this page.
 WAN's connect regional and

 national computer networks together.